zverolen/reddit-client/README.md

 ### Prototype for Smaller screens.

 This prototype features less actions than the one for big screens.
+It also features "loading" screens and error messages.
 It has same actions and screens as well as new ones.
 The actions are:

 1. Showing screen with search results.
 2. Opening the feed list in the dropdown menu (with a loading error, so other feeds are not available).